frequently asked questions

 - Students retaking all or part of their first year at NTU.

-You must be 18 or over to attend any events.
+You must be 18 or over to attend Freshers events unless it is clearly stated otherwise.
 Valid photo ID is required for entry.
 Acceptable forms include:

 - Passport